brimdata/zed/docs/lake/design.md

-To understand the log contents, the `load` operation is actually decomposed into two steps under the covers: an "add" step stores one or more new immutable data objects in the lake and a "commit" operation materializes the objects into a branch with an ACID transaction.
+To understand the log contents, the `load` operation is actually decomposed into two steps under the covers: an "add" step stores one or more new immutable data objects in the lake and a "commit" step materializes the objects into a branch with an ACID transaction.
 This updates the branch pointer to point at a new commit object referencing the data objects where the new commit object's parent